The health and wellbeing of our employees are paramount to us.

 SM&T is fully committed to ensuring that it complies with all applicable legal requirements, including without limitation the Act.

 SM&T comprises the following companies, which together are part of the integrated energy company that is Securing Energy for Europe GmbH (SEFE):

 SM&T employs in the region of 850 people worldwide and has business operations in the UK, Singapore, Switzerland, France, USA and the Netherlands.

 SM&T fully supports the aims of the Act.
 Our policy reflects our commitment to acting ethically and with integrity in all our business relationships and to endeavour to ensure that slavery and human trafficking is not taking place anywhere in our business or supply chains.

 Our processes to prevent slavery and human trafficking

-SM&T Group undertook the following activities to ensure the prevention of modern slavery and human trafficking:
+SM&T has taken the following action to ensure the prevention of modern slavery and human trafficking:

-As part of our commitment to combating modern slavery, the SM&T Group will be taking the following steps:
+As part of our commitment to combating modern slavery, SM&T will be taking the following steps:

 A new statement will be published each year on the corporate website http://www.sefe-mt.com

 SEFE Marketing & Trading is committed to making its site as widely available as possible, and as such we have worked to make this site a good experience for users of all abilities and technologies.